Archdiocese of Atlanta: 1963 to 1988

 Hallinan's first act as archbishop was to order the racial integration of all Catholic institutions under his jurisdiction.
-He also sent priests and nuns to Alabama to participate in the Selma to Montgomery marches with the Southern Christian Leadership Conference.
+In 1965, he sent priests and nuns to Alabama to participate in the Selma to Montgomery marches with the Southern Christian Leadership Conference.
 Hallian encouraged Atlanta Catholics to open their neighborhoods "so Negroes can exercise the right of every American to live where he wishes."

 During his six years as archbishop, Hallinan opened several churches and missions, as well as the John Lancaster Spalding Catholic Center at the University of Georgia.
 He moved St. Joseph's Boys Home from Washington, Georgia, to Atlanta and renamed it the Village of St. Joseph, for both boys and girls.
 He also established The Georgia Bulletin, the weekly archdiocesan newspaper.
 Hallinan died in 1968.

 The second archbishop of Atlanta was Thomas Donnellan from the Diocese of Ogdensburg, named by Pope Paul VI in 1968.
 During Donnellan's 19-year tenure, the number of Catholics in north Georgia rose from 50,000 in 1968 to over 133,000 by 1987.
 In 1970, Donnellan barred new enrollments in the archdiocese's Catholic schools.
-At that time, many parents were pulling their children out of local public school systems due to opposition to racial desegregation.
+At that time, many parents were pulling their children out of local public school systems due to opposition to racial desegregation and attempting to place them in Catholic schools..
 In 1971, Paul VI erected the Diocese of Charlotte, making it another suffragan diocese of Atlanta.
 Six years later, Paul VI removed the suffragan status of the Territorial Abbey of Mary Help of Christian.
 These actions established the present configuration of the Metropolitan Province of Atlanta.
 Donnellan died in 1987.